MintLabsDev/coin-flip-unity-example/README.md

 Finally coin flip program logs a message according to result.
 THIS ALL HAPPENS IN ONE TRANSACTION.
 You can store the random number in an account in your program.
-You can also try coinflip program on devnet and testnet
+You can also try coinflip program on Devnet and testnet.

 Now lets take a look at how we use FPRNG in coinflip game program